How To Avoid Microplastics

 Use a laundry ball or GUPPYFRIEND:

 Believe it or not washing synthetic clothes contributes to microplastic pollution.
 One load of laundry can release about 1 million microplastic fibers through wastewater in plastic particles.
-Using a laundry ball or washing bag can help significantly reduce microplastic pollution during washing.
+Using a laundry ball or washing bag in your washing machines and it can help significantly reduce microplastic pollution during washing.
 Options include the Cora ball or the Guppyfriend which I use for washing my clothes with synthetic fabrics.

 Another great option is air drying your clothes.
 Not only does it help avoid putting microplastics into the wastewater but it’s very eco-friendly!

 Buy unpackaged fruits and veggies: